harupy/zozo-transformer/README.md

 ## Feature Extractor

-ResNet50 trained on Imagenet (The paper says they used MobileNetV2 for edge computing.)
+ResNet50 trained on Imagenet (The paper says the authors used MobileNetV2.)

 ## Result

-I'm still trying to figure out which combination of features works the best.

 ![result.png](./output/result.png)